 Fridge freezer efficiency tips

 Don’t leave the door open for longer than necessary or the fridge freezer will be filled with warm air and have to work to cool down again.

-- Avoid putting warm food in your freezer – let it cool down first.
+Avoid putting warm food in your freezer – let it cool down first.

-- Keep your fridge freezer at least three quarters full – don’t overfill, though, or you’ll stop air from circulating around the compartments, and the appliance will use more energy to keep cold.
+Keep your fridge freezer at least three quarters full – don’t overfill, though, or you’ll stop air from circulating around the compartments, and the appliance will use more energy to keep cold.

-Best Buy fridge freezers
+Eco Buy fridge freezers